QuickBooks

 QuickBooks is an accounting software package developed and marketed by Intuit.
-First introduced in 1983, QuickBooks products are geared mainly toward small and medium-sized businesses and offer on-premises accounting applications as well as cloud-based versions that accept business payments, manage and pay bills, and payroll functions.
+First introduced in 1992, QuickBooks is primarily aimed at small and medium-sized businesses.
+The software offers both on-premises accounting applications and cloud-based versions, which enable users to accept business payments, manage and pay bills, and handle payroll functions.

 History

 Intuit was founded in 1983 by Scott Cook and Tom Proulx in Mountain View, California, USA.
 After the success of its Quicken product for individual financial management, the company developed similar services for small business owners.

 Initial release

-The initial Quicken software did not function as a "double-entry" accounting package.
+The initial Quicken software did not function as a double-entry accounting package.
 The initial release of QuickBooks was the DOS version that was based on the Quicken codebase.
 The Windows and Mac versions shared a different codebase that was based on In-House Accountant, which Intuit had acquired.
 The software was popular among small business owners who had no formal accounting training.
 As such, the software soon claimed up to 85 percent of the US small business accounting software market.
 It continued to command the vast majority of this market as of 2013.
 Professional accountants, however, were not satisfied with early versions of the system, citing poor security controls, such as no audit trail, as well as non-conformity with traditional accounting standards.